The Harris Conservation Initiative

 HCI Ex-situ Centers

 The Harris Conservation Initiatives' interest in ex-situ conservation began with Project Palaka in the Philippines.
-Project Palaka is the only project working with the IUCN Critically Endangered Platymantis insulatus, the Gigantes Limestone Frog.
-We have successfully bred the species for the first time in captivity in October 2022, and have had an additional eight successful breeding events since that time.
-Project Palaka is currently planning on releasing these captive-bred offspring back on the Gigantes Islands in 2024.
+Project Palaka was the only project working with the IUCN Critically Endangered Platymantis insulatus, the Gigantes Limestone Frog.
+Norman Greenhawk and his team successfully bred the species for the first time in captivity in October 2022, and continued to do so until project closure in 2025.

 All HCI projects will have some aspect of ex-situ conservation, tailored to the needs of local species.
 In April 2023, we hired the up-and-coming Philippine architectural firm Paralign Archtelier to design our future ex-situ centers (see below).